-Content and Concept Review: After reviewing the structure of the test, we thoroughly review each section found on the SAT—the Writing/Reading, Math, and Essay sections.
+Content and Concept Review: After reviewing the structure of the test, we thoroughly review each section found on the SAT—the Writing/Reading and Math sections.
 This includes going over strategies, shortcuts, and question types.
 It is during this phase of our review that we put particular emphasis on disciplined, targeted analysis of the types of questions found on the SAT.
 If there is an apparent weakness in a student’s knowledge base (say, an aversion to triangle problems) it is during this phase of studying that a concerted effort will be made to shore up deficiencies.

 Length of the Program

 The length of an SAT program depends on a number of factors, including:

 The needs of the student (as evidenced by the diagnostic/recent test scores);